Making an Impact: AlphaSights’ Partnership with Access Institute

 What was it like to pitch a charity to the Charity House?

 A bit nerve-racking!
-Access Institute was up against some really great charities that all deserve more donations but I knew that if I was able to communicate the direct impact that the donations would have on children on a daily basis, we had a good shot of being selected and I’m so glad we were.
+Access Institute was up against some great charities that all deserve more donations but I knew that if I was able to communicate the direct impact that the donations would have on children daily and I’m so glad we were.